ckeditor/ckeditor5/docs/framework/guides/simple-plugin-tutorial/abbreviation-plugin-level-2.md

 In this part of the tutorial we will focus on creating a dialog box, which will get the user's input.

-We will pick up where we left off in the first part, so make sure you {@link framework/guides/simple-plugin-tutorial/abbreviation-plugin-level-1 start there}, or grab our [starter files for this part](https://github.com/ckeditor/ckeditor5-tutorials-examples/tree/main/Abbreviation%20plugin/Part%201)<!-- Change link to final -->.
+We will pick up where we left off in the first part, so make sure you {@link framework/guides/simple-plugin-tutorial/abbreviation-plugin-level-1 start there}, or grab our [starter files for this part](https://github.com/ckeditor/ckeditor5-tutorials-examples/tree/main/Abbreviation%20plugin/Part%201).

 <info-box>
 	As we will mostly work on the UI, we recommend reading about our {@link framework/guides/architecture/ui-library UI library} before you start coding.